-This interview is strictly confidential; meaning information that identifies you will not be shared with anyone but study staff.
+Your interview responses will be kept secure to the extent permitted by law.
 To help with our notes, we also will audio tape the interview.
 We will keep the notes and tape records in locked files and only study staff will be allowed to see them.
 The information that we report will be grouped together with the results from all tribes and will not contain any information about you or your community.